KingfuChan/MTEPlugin-for-EuroScope/README.md

 CSV files with incorrect column names or not in the given order, will not be loaded.
 Empty cells are accepted.
 However it's still possible to cause unpredicted issues if any cells doesn't follow the rules above.

+---
-You need to use a command line to load the CSV file: **`.MTEP RC PATH`** (case-insensitive). **`PATH`** should be replace by the CSV file path and file name.
+You need to use a command line to load the CSV file: **`.MTEP RC PATH`** (case-insensitive). **`PATH`** should be replaced by the CSV file path and file name.

-+ If you use relative path, please note it's based on working directory where EuroScope.exe is running.
++ If you use relative path, be aware that it's based on working directory where EuroScope.exe is running.
 + Or you can insert **`@`** to the front of the path to make it relative to the DLL file.
 + The file setting will be saved in your EuroScope plugin settings.